lefteriskat/mlops_project/README.md

 The goal of this project is to use Natural Language processing and train a neural network wchich successfully classifies sms text as spam or no spam.

 ### What framework are you going to use
-We plan to use Transformer framework.
+We plan to use [Transformers](https://github.com/huggingface/transformers) framework.

 ### How to you intend to include the framework into your project
 As a strating point, we are going to use some of the pretrained models offered by transformers.